Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 Some of the multiparameter dataset can be obtained from hydrology data from EA i.e [EA](https://environment.data.gov.uk/hydrology/explore).
 The model is developed using Python and related dependencies.
 To run the model, you must install the valid libraries i.e [pandas](https://www.google.com), [matplotlib](https://matplotlib.org/), [prophet](https://facebook.github.io/prophet/), and [animation](https://matplotlib.org/stable/users/explain/animations/animations.html).

+# Disclaimer

+River Deep Mountain AI (“RDMAI”) consists of **10 parties**.
+The parties currently participating in RDMAI are listed at the end of this section and are collectively referred to in these terms as the **“consortium”**.

+This section provides additional context and usage guidance specific to the artificial intelligence models and/or software (the **“Software”**) distributed under the **MIT License**.
+It **does not modify or override the terms of the MIT License**.
+In the event of any conflict between this section and the terms of the MIT License, the **MIT License terms shall take precedence**.

+---

+## 1. Research and Development Status

+The Software has been created as part of a **research and development project** and reflects a **point-in-time snapshot** of an evolving project.
+It is provided **without any warranty, representation, or commitment** of any kind, including with regards to:
+- Title
+- Non-infringement
+- Accuracy
+- Completeness
+- Performance

+The Software is for **information purposes only** and it is **not**:
+1. Intended for **production use** unless the user **accepts full liability** for its use and independently validates that the Software is appropriate for its intended purpose.
+2. Intended to be the **basis of making any decision** without independent validation.

+No party, including any member of the development consortium, is obligated to provide **updates, maintenance, or support** in relation to the Software and/or any associated documentation.

+2. **Software Knowledge Cutoff**
+The Software was trained on publicly available data up to **September 2015**.
+It may not reflect current scientific understanding, environmental conditions, or regulatory standards.
+Users are solely responsible for verifying the accuracy, timeliness, and applicability of any outputs.

+3. **Experimental and Generative Nature**
+The Software may exhibit limitations, including but not limited to:
+  - Inaccurate, incomplete, or misleading outputs
+  - Embedded biases and/or assumptions in training data
+  - Non-deterministic and/or unexpected behaviour
+  - Limited transparency in model logic or decision-making

+Users must **critically evaluate and independently validate** all outputs and exercise independent scientific, legal, and technical judgment when using the Software and/or any outputs.
+The Software is **not a substitute** for professional expertise and/or regulatory compliance.

+4. **Usage Considerations**

+- **Bias and Fairness:**
+  The Software may reflect biases present in its training data.
+Users are responsible for identifying and mitigating such biases in their applications.

+- **Ethical and Lawful Use:**
+  The Software is intended solely for lawful, ethical, and development purposes.
+It must not be used in any way that could result in harm to individuals, communities, and/or the environment, or in any way that violates applicable laws and/or regulations.

+- **Data Privacy:**
+  The Software was trained on publicly available datasets.
+Users must ensure compliance with all applicable data privacy laws and licensing terms when using the Software in any way.

+- **Environmental and Regulatory Risk:**
+  Users are **not permitted** to use the Software for environmental monitoring, regulatory reporting, or decision making in relation to public health, public policy, and/or commercial matters.
+Any such use is in violation of these terms and undertaken entirely at the user’s **sole risk and discretion**.

 ## 5. No Liability